SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2023/status_of_selenium_manager_in_october_2023.md

 ---
-title: "Selenium Manager updates in September 2023"
+title: "Status of Selenium Manager in October 2023"
-linkTitle: "Selenium Manager updates in September 2023"
+linkTitle: "Status of Selenium Manager in October 2023"
-date: 2023-09-30
+date: 2023-10-17
-tags: ["selenium", "manager", "edge"]
+tags: ["selenium", "manager", "edge", "chromium"]
 categories: ["releases"]
 author: Boni García ([@boni_gg](https://twitter.com/boni_gg))
 description: >
-   Selenium Manager 0.4.13 is shipped with Selenium 4.13.0.
-This release includes a couple of bug fixes.
-Moreover, the Selenium 4.13.0 bindings allow locating the Selenium Manager binding using an environment variable called `SE_MANAGER_PATH`.
-Finally, the feature for automated browser management for Edge has been prepared for the next version.
+   This blog post summarizes the novelties introduced in the latest two versions of Selenium Manager (i.e., 0.4.13 and 0.4.14).
 ---

-Selenium Manager 0.4.13 is out there.
-As usual, for this version, we have fixed the problems reported so far, this time, related to the extraction of the Firefox binary from the self-extracting archive (SFX) in Windows and the advanced configuration through the configuration file (`se-config.toml`) and environment variables (e.g., `SE_BROWSER`).
+Selenium Manager continues its development plan.
+As usual, in the latest releases, i.e., 0.4.13 and 0.4.14 (shipped with Selenium 4.13 and 4.14, respectively), we have fixed the problems reported so far.
+In these releases, the issues were related to the extraction of the Firefox binary from the self-extracting archive (SFX) in Windows and the advanced configuration through the configuration file (`se-config.toml`) and environment variables (e.g., `SE_BROWSER`).
+Moreover, these recent releases include new features, as explained below.

 ### Search for the best driver possible in the cache
 By default, Selenium Manager needs to request online endpoints (such as [Chrome for Testing JSON API](https://github.com/GoogleChromeLabs/chrome-for-testing#json-api-endpoints) or [Firefox product-details JSON API](https://wiki.mozilla.org/Release_Management/Product_details)